Free Sea Beach photo and picture

 The Philosopher took refuge in the library at Trabuco and dug in: reading, contemplating, writing.
 What emerged was a philosophia perennis, an account across time and philosophies and religions of the “Highest Common Factor”.
 Composed through the ages by saints, sages, and prophets, this perennial philosophy was everywhere to behold.
 It was transcendent and immanent, cosmic space and divine ground.
 The Philosopher had discovered that beyond and within the many differences between wisdom traditions floated enduring pay dirt: tat tvam asi.

-The Chandogya Upanishad, created long ago (7th century BCE), conveys a Truth both Philosopher and Mythologist identified as perennial to the core.
-The story (in brief) goes something like this: An overly cocky twelve year old (imagine that) named Svetaketu, inquired of his father, Uddalaka, about the Knowledge whereby “we can know what cannot be known”.
+The Chandogya Upanishad, created long ago (7th century BCE), conveys a Truth both Philosopher and Mythologist identified as perennial to the core, all around and within everyone of us.
+The story, in brief, goes something like this: An overly cocky twelve year old (imagine that) named Svetaketu, inquired of his father, Uddalaka, about the Knowledge whereby “we can know what cannot be known”.
 His father gave the boy a humbling task, to bring back a fruit from the nyagrodha tree and discover the tree’s inception.
-An experiment ensued as father directed son to break the fruit open; then, to break a seed held within the fruit open.
+An experiment ensued as father directed son to break the fruit open; then, to break open a seed held within the fruit.
 Svetaketu searched but could not see the origin of the tree in the broken fruit and tiny seed.

 Similarly, the boy was instructed to put some salt in a cup of water.
 The next day father asked son about the salt and its whereabouts, but it had dissolved, and the boy could not see it.
 Now taste the water instructed Uddalaka.
 It was, of course, salty…still present but invisible salt.
 Father explained that the hidden salt remained in the water even as the imperceptible Atman (Essence, Spiritual Self) remained in all things, as invisible as it was perennial.